 Scheduling Work Assignments

-Interpreter/Transliterator work schedules are determined by the business and operational needs of the Office for Disability Services and will be made by ODS staff.
+Interpreter/Transliterator work schedules are determined by the business and operational needs of Student Disability Reources and will be made by SDR staff.
 In the event that these needs change, it may be necessary to adjust work schedules to ensure adequate staffing and coverage.
 When this occurs, as much notice as is practical will be given.

 Commencement and Duration of Assignments